The cost of travelling to Cambodia

 - Day trip to Koh Rong : 25$

-If you are looking for activities to enjoy in this country and want to do things alone, look at what’s on offer for the package holidays and through a local travel agency… Obviously, you will not be able to escape the country’s (and Asia’s) greatest archaeological site: the visit of the majestic Angkor sites.
+If you are looking for activities to enjoy in this country and want to do things on your own, look at what is offered through package holidays and local travel agencies… Obviously, you will not be able to escape the country’s, and Asia’s, greatest archaeological site: the majestic Angkor sites.

 Apart from that, you can simply idle away the time in a small wooden shack on the heavenly beaches in the south of the country, right?

-For those who prefer to book their activities before leaving, here is a site that lists a set of fun things to do during your stay, some of the most typical and some more off the beaten track ones.
-Here are several of a selection of activities to do in different parts of the country:
+For those who prefer to book their activities before leaving, here is a site that lists a range of fun things to do during your stay, some very typical and others more off the beaten track.
+Here is a selection of activities to do in different parts of the country:

 6 – The budget for my trip to Cambodia

-As with the articles about budgets for Thailand and Laos, I end this article by giving you the figures for the month I spent in Cambodia.
-However, I need to clarify a few things before I start, because the notion of budget can really vary from person to person according to your preferences for comfort, your habits, your desires, etc. Whether you are on a one-year trip or a two-week vacation, is also very different.
+As with the articles about budgets for Thailand and Laos, I will end this article by giving you the figures for the month I spent in Cambodia.
+However, I need to clarify a few things before I start, because the notion of budget can really vary from one person to another depending on your comfort preferences, habits, wishes, and so on.
+Whether you are on a one-year trip or a two-week holiday is also very different.

 - We spent a month in this country on a travel itinerary of Southeast Asia in economic mode,